Coherence and one-relator products of locally indicable groups: Some technical results we shall need

+{\bf Remark.} The above result applies more generally (with the same proof) to the case where $K$ is the fundamental group of any closed, aspherical, orientable manifold of dimension greater than $2$.

 A map between CW-complexes is said to be {\em combinatorial} if it maps the interior of each cell homeomorphically onto the interior of a cell (of the same dimension).
 An {\em immersion} of CW-complexes is a combinatorial map which is locally injective.
-For example, every covering space and every inclusion of subcomplexes is an immersion, as is the composite of any finite chain of immersions.
-In particular a {\em tower} (a composite of inclusion maps and covering maps) is an immersion.